|Killed at Antietam, 18-year-old Orlando Bacheler was buried in South Sutton Cemetery|

 May you meet your dear brother above.

 In death, Jonas and Mary Bacheler were reunited with their son.
-They are buried next to Orlando and near a massive, old oak in South Sutton Cemetery in Sutton, Mass.
+They are buried next to Orlando, near a massive, old oak in South Sutton Cemetery in Sutton, Mass.

 NOTE: Other spellings of Bacheler appear elsewhere, including Batchelor and Batcheler.
 I chose the spelling that appears on the gravestones in South Sutton Cemetery.